AIInfraExpert/AIInfraExpert/README.md

 ---

-*Let's build the nervous system your business needs to think faster than your market.*
+*Let's build the nervous system your business needs to outthink and outpace your market.*